casuario/pytdl/README.md

 Only tested in windows 10

-Despite being python 3.8, it works fine with auto py to exe
+it works fine with auto py to exe
 (not with the one file option as it cannot find the images in the resources folder)

 TODO: